Ahmad Al Saleh: Club career

+On 27 April 2023, Al-Saleh joined Bourj in the Lebanese Premier League.

 International career

 Al Saleh was a part of the Syrian U-17 national team in the 2007 FIFA U-17 World Cup in South Korea.
 He played against Argentina, Spain and Honduras in the group-stage of the 2007 FIFA U-17 World Cup.
 He scored one goal against Honduras in the third match of the group-stage.

 Al Saleh was selected to Valeriu Tiţa's 23-man final squad for the 2011 AFC Asian Cup in Qatar, but he didn't play in any of the three Syrian group games.

 He played for Syria at the 2019 AFC Asian Cup; his side exited in the group stage after only picking up a single point.
 After Al Saleh revoked the Syria captaincy to Omar Al Somah, the press claimed that Al Saleh didn't like this decision and that he disputed it with Al Somah, who himself confirmed this matter in an interview in March 2019.